Skip to main content

 1 mentions Positive Neutral Negative

-• “The pixel art really lends itself to the developers' vision, giving it some rough edges that enhance the atmosphere and age of the world.”
+• “The pixel art, I believe, really lends itself to their vision and gives it some rough edges that add to the atmosphere and age of the world.”

 Skip Game Offers